Clorofila: Career

 Verdín's musical career began under the name of Clorofila, a musical partnership he began in the late 1990s with Fritz Torres, with whom he also worked in the graphic design group Cha3, which produced El sueño de la gallina, a local fanzine published by Cha3 along with local writers and friends, which incorporated visual ephemera and the graphic vernacular of Tijuana.
 The 1999–2000 issue called El Nuevo Sueño de la Gallina included a CD which they curated that included work by future Nortec Collective members Bostich, Hiperboreal, Fussible and the first recording by Clorofila.
 Through this project, they become part of "Nortec," a loose-knit collection of musicians and artists trying to create a style based on technology and Tijuana's local culture and identity.

 Nortec as a musical style is a mix of electronic dance music (synthesizers, sequencers, sampling, drum-machine beats, computer manipulation, etc.), with popular northern Mexican sounds, especially norteño (accordion, tarola, bajo sexto) and banda (tuba, trumpet, clarinet, tarola).
-It arose as a consequence of Collective members’ experience of living on the border, at the margins of Mexican culture and in an area heavily influenced by the United States.
+It arose as a consequence of Collective members' experience of living on the border, at the margins of Mexican culture and in an area heavily influenced by the United States.
 In 2000, the collective was signed by Palm Pictures Music and officially named Nortec Collective, to facilitate marketing them as a proper group.
-In 2001, Tijuana Sessions Volume 1 was released under the Nortec Collective name, with design by Verdin and photography by Torres.
-In 2002, Torres left Clorofila, leaving Verdin as the sole member.
-In 2005, Tijuana Session Vol 3 was released and featured four tracks by Clorofila, as well a striking cover design by Verdin and Torres.
+In 2001, Tijuana Sessions Volume 1 was released under the Nortec Collective name, with design by Verdín and photography by Torres.
+In 2002, Torres left Clorofila, leaving Verdín as the sole member.
+In 2005, Tijuana Session Vol 3 was released and featured four tracks by Clorofila, as well a striking cover design by Verdín and Torres.
 It was nominated for a Latin Grammy as Best Alternative Record and Best Cover Design.
 One of Clorofila's songs on this album, "Almada", was chosen for the video game FIFA 2005, and a track made in collaboration with Panoptica, "Olvidela Compa", was featured in the movie La Mujer de Mi Hermano.
 Years of extensive touring led to personality clashes and tensions within the group, so the members of the Collective decided in 2007 to take a hiatus from recording and touring together, during which Bostich and Fussible unilaterally announced the break-up of the Collective.
 This led to various solo releases by its members.